 In the 1930’s Maurice H. Graham’s innovations and aspirations allowed him to start his own business bearing his name: The M. H. Graham Company.
-The inventions of M. H. Graham revolutionized the very essence of the kitchen equipment industry, and with it he was able to make a lasting impact in the kitchens and lives of families all across North America.
+The inventions of M. H. Graham revolutionized the very essence of the kitchen equipment industry, and with it he was able to make a lasting impact in the kitchens and lives of families all across North America and many countries worldwide.
 Many of his inventions also had a profound effect on direct cookware sales, while also helping to shape the future of the industry.
 For his contributions, M. H. Graham is considered to be one of the most influential inventors of kitchen equipment of all time.
 Some of his most notable inventions and patents are listed below:

 M. H. Graham’s greatest invention and contribution is the Rotary Food Cutter, due to the effects it would have on the cookware industry.
 In 1949 a company based in Dallas, Texas would take the rotary food cutter, re-branded as the Saladmaster, and use it to help build a worldwide sales organization.
 The M. H. Graham Company would go on to file five patents on the rotary food cutter, beginning in 1939 and filing the last revision in 1980.

-The founder Maurice H. Graham would unfortunately passed away in 1955 at the age of 66.
+The founder Maurice H. Graham would unfortunately pass away in 1955 at the age of 66.
 His son, Elwood M. Graham, would fill his father’s shoes as CEO of the M. H. Graham Company.
 Elwood was a veteran of World War II, serving in the Criminal Investigation Division in Europe and Asia.
 While serving in Asia, Elwood played a role in the occupation of Japan under General Douglas MacArthur.
 After the war, he would join the F.B.I. becoming a special agent serving under J. Edgar Hoover in Dallas, Detroit, and Minneapolis.
-Elwood would also work with a non-profit The Mississippi Coast Crime Commission, belonged to the Society of Former Special Agents of the F.B.I., and would serve on the boards of multiple corporations
+Elwood would also work with a non-profit The Mississippi Coast Crime Commission, belonged to the Society of Former Special Agents of the F.B.I., and would serve on the boards of multiple corporations.

 Posted by Gordon E Cash on 2nd Jul 2016